fontforge/fontforge.github.io/en-US/downloads/mac.md

 ### 1. Install XQuartz

-Without XQuartz, FontForge will open a Dock icon but not load any further.
+Without [XQuartz](http://xquartz.macosforge.org), FontForge will open a Dock icon but not load any further.

 Open Finder and look in your `/Applications/Utilities/` folder for the `XQuartz` app.

-If you don't have it then download and install [XQuartz](http://xquartz.macosforge.org) ([direct link to XQuartz-2.7.7.dmg](http://xquartz.macosforge.org/downloads/SL/XQuartz-2.7.7.dmg))
+If you don't have it then download and install: **[direct link to XQuartz-2.7.7.dmg](http://xquartz.macosforge.org/downloads/SL/XQuartz-2.7.7.dmg)**

 ![X11.app Preferences Window set correctly](../mac-xquarz-1-installer.png)